Dafne Schippers

-Dafne Schippers ([ˈdɑfnə ˈsxɪpərs]; born 15 June 1992) is a Dutch track and field athlete.
-She competes primarily in the sprints, having previously participated in the heptathlon.
-She is the 2015 and 2017 World champion and won silver at the 2016 Rio Olympics in the 200 metres.

-Schippers is the European record holder for the 200 m with a time of 21.63 seconds and is the sixth-fastest woman of all time at this distance.
-She also holds the Dutch record for the 100 m and long jump, and is co-record holder for the 60 m.
-She won more than 20 national titles.
+Dafne Schippers ([ˈdɑfnə ˈsxɪpərs]; born 15 June 1992) is a Dutch retired track and field athlete who competed in sprinting and the combined events.
+She holds the European record in the 200 metres with a time of 21.63 seconds, making her the sixth-fastest woman of all time at this distance.
+She also holds the Dutch records in the 100 metres and long jump, and shares the Dutch records in the 60 metres indoor and 4 × 100 metres relay.

+Schippers was the 200 m world champion at both the 2015 and the 2017 World Athletics Championships, the silver medalist in the 200 m at the 2016 Rio Olympics and the 200 m champion in the 2016 Diamond League.
+Additionally, she won two silver and two bronze medals at world championships—heptathlon bronze in 2013; 100 m silver in 2015; indoor 60 m silver in 2016, and 100 m bronze in 2017—and five (outdoor and indoor) European titles.
+She won twenty-two Dutch titles (outdoor and indoor).

+She was European Athlete of the Year in 2014 and 2015.

+In 2023, Schippers announced her retirement as a professional athlete.

 Early life

 Dafne Schippers was born on 15 June 1992 in Utrecht, the Netherlands.

 She started competing in athletics at the age of nine at the track and field club Hellas in Utrecht.